adaltas/node-csv/readme.md

     If the `columns` option is not specified (which means columns will be taken from the reader options, will automatically append new columns if they are added during `transform()`.

 Transforming data
 -----------------

-You may provide a callback to the `transform` method.
+-   *transform(callback)*
+    User provided function call on each line to filter, enriche or modify the dataset.
+The callback is called asynchronously.

 The contract is quite simple, you receive an array of fields for each record and return the transformed record.
 The return value may be an array, an associative array, a string or null.
 If null, the record will simply be skipped.

 Unless you specify the `columns` read option, `data` are provided as arrays, otherwise they are objects with keys matching columns names.